 All students in the MA in Christian Education degree program are required to take EML101 Introduction to Educational Ministries and Leadership, EML102 History and Philosophy of Christian Education, EML103 Teaching Process, EML104 Media Presentations, and INT165 MACE Ministry Formation Internship.
-In addition, each student must select 12 hours in one of the following 10 ministry concentrations.
-Concentration courses
+In addition, each student must select 12 hours in one of the following 9 ministry concentrations.
+Concentration courses will be selected in consultation with the student's advisor.

 Bible Exposition 22

 BE101 Bible Study Methods and Hermeneutics 3

 BE102 Old Testament History I 3

 BE103 Old Testament History II and Poetry 2

 BE104 Old Testament Prophets 3

 BE105 The Gospels 2

 BE106 Acts and Pauline Epistles 3

 BE107 Hebrews, General Epistles, and Revelation 3

 BE109 Ruth, Psalms, Jonah, and Selected Epistles 3

-Syster matic Theology 18
+Syster natic Theology 18

 ST101 Theological Method and Bibliology 3

 ST102 Trinitarianism 3

 ST103 Angelology, Anthropology, and Hamartiology 3

 ST104 Soteriology 3

 ST105 Sanctification and Ecclesiology 3

 ST106 Eschatology 3

 Educational Ministry & Leadership 11

 EML101 Introduction to Educational Ministry and Leadership 3

 EML102 History and Philosophy of Christian Education 3

 EML103 Teaching Process 2

 EML104 Media Presentations 1

 INT165 MACE Ministry Formation Internship 2

 Electives and Spiritual Formation 15

 PM105 Christian Life and Witness 3

 Spiritual Formation (4 semesters) 0

-MACE Electives 12
+Concentration Electives 12

 Total 66